raym/rote/README.md

 - `./decks/python-cli`
 - `./decks/python-language`

 However, I believe it's more helpful for each individual to create and curate their own decks.
-So I'll probably end up adding the `decks` directory to `.gitignore`.
+I plan to curate the sample decks some more and then add the `decks` directory to `.gitignore`.
+Until then, `my_decks` is present in `.gitignore`, so that is available for each individual's decks.

 You can specify a deck at the terminal.
 If left unspecified, it will default to `./decks/git`.